EdenBelouadah/class-incremental-learning/README.md

 ## Contact
-Please, if there are any missing files or codes, or if you have any questions, do not hesitate to contact me at: eden.belouadah@cea.fr or eden.belouadah@yahoo.fr.
+Please help me improve the repository by reporting any problems or missing codes/data to eden.belouadah@cea.fr or eden.belouadah@yahoo.fr.